fadeoutsoftware/WASDI/libraries/waspy/README.md

 # WASDI Python Library

-This is a **preliminary version** of the Python Library you can use to access the [WASDI](http://www.wasdi.net) platform functionalities from your Python code.
+WASDI is the Web Advanced Space Developer Interface.
+This software is a **preliminary version** of the Python Library you can use to access the [WASDI](http://www.wasdi.net) platform functionalities from your Python code.

 Visit us at [http://www.wasdi.net](http://www.wasdi.net)